Tyrone Power: Personal life

-In 1946, Power and lifelong friend Cesar Romero, accompanied by former flight instructor and war veteran John Jefferies as navigator, embarked on a goodwill tour throughout South America where they met, among others, Juan and Evita Peron in Argentina.
+In 1946, Power and friend Cesar Romero, accompanied by former test pilot, James Denton, a 20th Century Fox executive, and fellow war veteran John Jefferies as navigator, embarked on a goodwill tour throughout South America where they met, among others, Juan and Evita Perón in Argentina.
 On September 1, 1947, Power set out on another goodwill trip around the world, piloting his own plane, "The Geek".
 He flew with Bob Buck, another experienced pilot and war veteran.
-Buck stated in his autobiography that Power had a photographic mind, was an excellent pilot, and genuinely liked people.
+Buck stated in his autobiography that Power had a photographic mind, was an excellent pilot, and genuinely liked people.”
 They flew with a crew to various locations in Europe and South Africa, often mobbed by fans when they hit the ground.

-However, in 1948 when "The Geek" reached Rome, Power met and fell in love with Mexican actress Linda Christian.
+In 1948, when "The Geek" reached Rome, Power met and fell in love with Mexican actress Linda Christian.
 Turner claimed that the story of her dining out with Power's friend Frank Sinatra was leaked to Power and that Power became very upset that she was "dating" another man in his absence.
 Turner also claimed that it could not have been a coincidence that Linda Christian was at the same hotel as Tyrone Power and implied that Christian had obtained Power's itinerary from 20th Century-Fox.

-Power and Christian were married on January 27, 1949, in the Church of Santa Francesca Romana, with an estimated 8,000 to 10,000 screaming fans outside.
+Power and Christian were married in Rome on January 27, 1949, in the Church of Santa Francesca Romana, with an estimated 8,000 to 10,000 screaming fans outside.
 Christian miscarried three times before giving birth to a baby girl, Romina Francesca Power, on October 2, 1951.
 A second daughter, Taryn Stephanie Power, was born on September 13, 1953.
 Around the time of Taryn's birth, the marriage was becoming rocky.
-In her autobiography, Christian blamed the breakup of her marriage on her husband's extramarital affairs, but acknowledged that she had had an affair with Edmund Purdom, which created great tension between Christian and her husband.
+In her autobiography, Christian blamed the breakup of her marriage on her husband's extramarital affairs, including a long involvement with Anita Ekberg, but she acknowledged that she had an affair with Edmund Purdom, which created great tension between Christian and her husband.
 They divorced in 1955.

 After his divorce from Christian, Power had a long-lasting love affair with Mai Zetterling, whom he had met on the set of Abandon Ship!.
-At the time, he vowed that he would never marry again, because he had been twice burned financially by his previous marriages.
-He also entered into an affair with a British actress, Thelma Ruby.
-However, in 1957, he met the former Deborah Jean Smith (sometimes incorrectly referred to as Deborah Ann Montgomery), who went by her former married name, Debbie Minardos.
+The two lived together, though Power vowed that he would never marry again, because he had been twice burned financially by his previous marriages.
+He also entered into an affair with a Vogue editor, Mary Roblee, and British actress Thelma Ruby.

+In 1957, he met the former Deborah Jean Smith (sometimes incorrectly referred to as Deborah Ann Montgomery), who went by her former married name, Debbie Minardos.
 They were married on May 7, 1958, and she became pregnant soon after with Tyrone Power Jr., the son he had always wanted.